Benjamin Lever Tuition Fellowship

 - Applicants must be U.S. citizens, be admitted to the University of Arkansas Graduate School without condition, and be regularly admitted to a graduate degree program by the time the fellowship starts.

 - The Lever fellowship is awarded based on the graduate degree program of the student.
 Graduation from that degree program, changing degree programs or leaving the university will cause the graduate fellowship to be terminated.
+Students enrolled in degree programs offered through the Global Campus are ineligible for the fellowship.

 - Lever fellows must maintain full-time enrollment for each semester the graduate fellowship is to be applied towards tuition payment.
 Full-time enrollment for graduate students is 9 hours/semester (fall and spring).
 Enrollment during the summer semester is optional, but if the graduate student does enroll, 6 hours is considered full-time.